yusufcanb/reactive-robot/README.md

 ## Mission

-This project aims to turning Robot Framework projects into event-driven services using popular message brokers like RabbitMQ, Kafka or MQTT.
+This project aims to turn Robot Framework projects into event-driven services using popular message brokers like RabbitMQ, Kafka or MQTT.

 ## Usage